jvhoof/ngf-azure-templates/NGF-Custom-HA-1NIC-AS-ELB-ILB-STD/README.md

 ## Launching the Template

 The package provides a deploy.ps1 and deploy.sh for Powershell or Azure CLI based deployments.
-This can be peformed from the Azure Portal as well as the any system that has either of these scripting infrastructures installed.
+This can be performed from the Azure Portal as well as the any system that has either of these scripting infrastructures installed.
 Or you can deploy from the Azure Portal using the provided link.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjvhoof%2Fngf-azure-templates%2Fmaster%2FNGF-Custom-HA-1NIC-AS-ELB-ILB-STD%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>